attractivechaos/kann/examples/README.md

   ```

 * [rnn-bit.c](rnn-bit.c): learn simple arithmetic with an RNN.
 This example can
-  learn addition and simple things like `a*53+b*17` (NB: 53 and 17 are small
+  learn addition and simple arithmetic like `a\*b`, where `b` is a number no
-  numbers).
+  larger than 100.
 However, it fails when input bits are moved around more
   dramatically.
   ```sh
   seq 30000 | awk -v m=10000 '{a=int(m*rand());b=int(m*rand());print a,b,a+b}' \